-School Safety Plan (School Year 2019-20)
+School Safety Plan (School Year 2020-2021)

 School Safety Plans are reviewed, discussed, and updated on an annual basis.
-The last annual review and update was on February 5, 2019.
 Input is gathered from staff, students, and community resource groups along with the School Site Council in order to determine any needed changes.
 The Dale Jr. High School Safety Plan is implemented by staff members.
 No less than four safety/evacuation drills are conducted throughout the school year.
 Students, teachers, and other faculty members are required to participate in these drills.
 Other key elements discussed were immunizations and construction safety procedures.
+Currently, Dale Jr High has implemented health and safety measures to reduce the spread of coronavirus.
+This COVID19 Site Specific Protection Plan has been shared with all staff and available on the site's website.
+This Protection Plan is based on the guidance provided by the Orange County Health Care Agency, the California Department of Public Health, CA Occupational Safety and Health Administration (OSHA), and the Center for Disease Control.